 Syndromic surveillance is the process of collecting, analysing and interpreting health-related data to provide an early warning of human or veterinary public health threats, which require public health action.

-PHE’s real-time syndromic surveillance team (ReSST) coordinates several national syndromic systems: we collect and analyse the health data from several sources, looking for trends indicating higher-than-usual levels of illness and publish bulletins to keep public health professionals up to date.
+The UK Health Security Agency’s (UKHSA) real-time syndromic surveillance team (ReSST) coordinates several national syndromic systems: we collect and analyse anonymised health data from several sources, looking for trends indicating higher-than-usual levels of illness and publish bulletins to keep public health professionals up to date.

 Syndromic surveillance summary

-Weekly summary of trends and important public health messages drawn from all syndromic surveillance systems.
+This weekly summary of trends and important public health messages draws information from each of the UKHSA syndromic surveillance systems.